tonyha88/pMachineLearning/PA_1.md

 ```

 ```
-## [1] 0.9937
+## [1] 0.9942
 ```
-From the above ouput, the out of sample error on the validate data set is 0.6%
+From the above ouput, the "out of sample error" on the validate data set is 0.6%

 ### 2.6 Predict the test cases.